MetOffice/CDDS/docs/operational_procedure/cmip6.md

     ```
     Add the location of your working directory to the *CDDS operational simulation ticket*.

-2. Collect required information on the rose suite for the simulation;
+2. Collect required information on the rose workflow for the simulation;
-    * suite id, e.g. `u-aw310`
+    * workflow id, e.g. `u-aw310`
     * branch, e.g. `cdds`
     * revision

     !!! info
-        You can find the latest revision of the suite branch by using following command:
+        You can find the revision of the workflow branch for a CMIP6 workflow by using the following command:
         ```bash
-        rosie lookup --prefix=u --query project eq u-cmip6 and idx eq <suite id> and branch eq <branch>
+        rosie lookup --prefix=u --query project eq u-cmip6 and id eq u-aw310 and branch eq cdds
         ```

 3. Create the request configuration file;
     ```bash
-    write_request <suite id> <branch> <revision> <package name> [<list of streams>] -c <pah to proc dir> -t <path to data dir>
+    write_request <workflow id> <branch> <revision> <package name> [<list of streams>] -c <path to proc dir> -t <path to data dir>
     ```

     ??? example
         Create a request configuration file for the rose suite `u-aw310`, branch `cdds` and package `round-20`:
         ```bash
-        write_request u-aw310 cdds 115492 round-20 ap4 ap5 ap6 onm inm -c cdds-example-1/proc -t cdds-example-1/data
+        write_request u-aw310 cdds 115492 round-20 ap4 ap5 ap6 onm inm \
+        -c /project/cdds/proc -t /project/cdds_data
         ```
-        where `cdds-example-1/proc` is the path to the CDDS proc directory and `cdds-example-1/data` the path to the CDDS
-        data directory.

 !!! note
     Be careful when re-running CDDS using the same request configuration file: pre-existing data will cause problems for